siran/writing/books/A New Arithmetic/A New Arithmetic - 001a Properties of Ultrareals.md

 The novelty is therefore not a new binomial identity.
-It is the organization of positive magnitudes, relation descriptors, rotations, cancellations, and ordinary arithmetic inside one operational calculus of density-values.
+It is the organization of positive magnitudes, relation descriptors, rotations, cancellations, and ordinary arithmetic inside one operational arithmetic of density-values.

 ## Multiplication